ETamez173/education-scale/README.md

 ### `npm i`

-To install all the dependencies that are req to run this applcation please use the following command  'npm i'
+To install all the dependencies that are required to run this applcation please use the following command  'npm i'

 ### `npm start`